Allodi-Lab/KHynes_3Dpipeline/README.md

 # 7. Statistical Analysis

-Once the synapses have been matched to neurons, the resulting data can be statistically analysed.
+Once the synapses have been matched to neurons, the resulting data can be statistically **analyzed**.

 The main statistical scripts include: